PoC-dev/as400-sfltemplates/readme.md

 I assume you already copied *v_sflpf* into e. g. *mynewproj/sources* with a new member name as outlined above.
 I recommend to name the file "*xxx*pf", where *xxx* is a a string up to seven characters.
 OS-Restrictions about valid special characters and may-not-begin-with-a-digit apply.

-Edit the PF and rename the record format to be "*xxx*tbl"", or just *xxx* if *xxxtbl* exceeds the 10 character name length limit of a record format.
+Edit the PF and rename the record format to be "*xxx*tbl", or just *xxx* if *xxxtbl* exceeds the 10 character name length limit of a record format.
 Modify and add fields to match your requirements.
 See *Further Reading* below for valid data types in *DDS for Physical and Logical Files*.

 After adding fields, I recommend to (manually) sort them by field size: Biggest first, smallest last, to minimize wasted space through padding.
 I presume that there might be a performance impact for older machines.